zamicol/zamicol.com/pages/words.md

 misanthropic - disliking humankind and avoiding human society. adduce - cite as exidence germane - Relevant or foundational to an area of study.
+Lügenpresse - (German) the lying press, e.g. fake news.
+metier - an occupation or activity that one is good at. prattle - talk at length in a foolish or inconsequential way. mendacity - untruthfulness; lying. drivel - talk nonsense. raison d'etre - the most important reason or purpose for someone or something's existence. ceteris paribus - all things being equal sophistry - the use of fallacious arguments, especially with the intention of deceiving.
+Isomorphic.  - Math functions, programs, philosophic ideas that are interchangeably equivalent (although they may require some conversion)

 # Concepts
 Cyclomatic complexity - a software metric used to indicate the complexity of a program.
 Pigeonhole principle - In the domain of compression the pigeonhole principle states that for all compression algorithms, some outputs will be *larger* than the inputs. euphemism treadmill   - euphemisms themselves become taboo words, so new ones are needed.
 People that don't rage against this ridiculousness are dumb and generally uninteresting.
-Late state bureaucracy.
-A political philosory marked by anti-liberty, anti-meritocratic, anti-rule of (simple) law, anti-individual/minority rights, and pro-government control, pro-tyranny-of-the-majority, pro-war.
+Late stage bureaucracy.
+(Alternatively state bureaucracy, a A double entendre) A political philosophy marked by anti-liberty, anti-meritocratic, anti-rule of (simple) law, anti-individual/minority rights, and pro-government control, pro-tyranny-of-the-majority, pro-war.
 (It's funny because it's also "late state" bureaucracy compared to late stage bureaucracy

 🫣 Late stage capitalism?
 🫵 Late state bureaucracy.

 # Zami Words

+convolutional collapse - The quick connecting of perviously not-tightly networked concepts due to a new understanding.

+quick understanding, when a long series of concepts are networked together and things "make sense".

+Vicarious Ego
+~2012 (Mom invented term)
+ - Soccer dads that get too invested beacuase they are living sports through their child.

+Computerware
+~2014
+All hardware and software components of a computer system.
+The StrawRaspBananaBerry pie mini computer is a fully open source device as all computerware is under a GPL 2.0 license.

+expolog (expologic, expoligically)
+~ 2023
+Expolog is the exclusive hypernym of exponential and logarithmic and hyponym of Transcendental.

 ## Possible, Plausible, Probable, Feasible
 Possible: Has the ability to be real under real conditions, regardless of how novel or mundane.